ChenLiu-1996/GAN-evaluator/README.md

     - IS and FID curves.
     <img src = "debug_plot/dcgan_svhn/IS_FID_curve.png" width=800>

-## Try it out: The Evaluator for IS and FID
+## Details: The Evaluator for IS and FID
 <details>
   <summary><b>Introduction to the Evaluator</b></summary>
 <br>